 We are really only just beginning to understand what it is that imbalances the immune system and pushes it towards the onset of allergies.
 Researchers have suggested that a number of factors might cause someone to become allergic, and current theories being looked at include the hygiene theory, which postulates that our environment has become too sterile, through the over-use of anti-bacterial cleaners and sterilising agents, to expose our immune system to a varied amount of micro-organisms and bacteria.
 Without this challenge the immune system does not develop properly, and infants are more likely to develop allergic conditions, such as eczema, asthma and food allergies.

 The allergen information is different for each of the supplements in our range, so it is important to look at the nutritional information and suitability icons on each individual product page.
-Alternatively, we have grouped all of that information together in the following chart, which is also detailed in our 'Full ingredients FAQ'.
+You can also see all ingredients in our detailed 'Full ingredients FAQ'.

 For more information, visit our FAQs (there are lots!) or use the search tool in the top right hand corner to find what you are looking for.